faithmusili/website/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Shiny apps
-description: "Give your projects a place to live online."
+description: "A list of some shiny dashboards I have co-developed as part of a team or individually."
-author: "The R Markdown Team @RStudio"
+author: "Faith Musili"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: false